belatho/belatho.github.io/Proj_Mgt/SNIPE_Intro.md

 ### P for Planning

-The main milestone will be described in this part.
+The main milestones and deadlines will be described in this part.
 It documents the timeline and articulation of actions through time.

 ### E for Execution

 This is where roles should be documented : who is doing what, and who is responsible for what.
+The different roles should be described here, as should be the processes or workflows through which they will be coordinated.

 <footer>